Kraigie/nostrum/docs/static/Voice.md

 When playing from a url, the url can be a name of a file on the filesystem or a url of file on a remote server - [ffmpeg supports a ton of protocols](https://www.ffmpeg.org/ffmpeg-protocols.html), the most common of which are probably `http` or simply reading a file from the filesystem.
+It is also possible to send raw opus frames, bypassing ffmpeg, if desired.

 ## youtube-dl
 With only `ffmpeg` installed, Nostrum supports playing audio/video files or raw, piped